ducks/open-udisc-api/README.md

 > ⚠️ This library is not affiliated with or endorsed by UDisc.
 It is provided
 > for educational and research purposes only.

+See README.dev.md for a deeper dive into the data structure and design philosophy of this project.

 ## Blog

 This library is based on a multi-part blog series: